 The GitHub Integration is available in the ‘Code’ section of your dashboard.
 It is composed of two mains parts: Auto deploy and Review apps.

 To enable GitHub relative features on your Scalingo app, you have to link it to a GitHub repository.
 You can only link your app to a repository that you owned or which is owned by one of your organizations.
-Note: If it is an organization repository make sure that you have admin access on it.

 Under the hood, we will add a webhook on your repository that will notify the Scalingo platform for each event generated in your repository life cycle: like ‘Push’, ‘New pull request’, etc.